What Is an AI Engineer? Key Skills, Roles, and Career Paths Explained

 In entertainment, generative AI summarizes content, enables conversational chatbots, and creates personalized recommendations.
 AI also enhances digital marketing efforts by analyzing consumer behavior and predicting trends for targeted campaigns.

-Salary Expectations for the AI Engineer
+Salary expectations for the AI engineer

-Is it convenient to become an AI engineer?
+Is it worth becoming an AI engineer?

 Artificial Intelligence engineers can earn competitive salaries